Skip to content

 FREE SHIPPING ON ORDERS OVER $75 ACROSS CANADA *Some exclusions apply.

 September can be a bittersweet time of year.
-Summer break is over and new routines are a go.
-Packing lunches for our kids can be an overwhelming task as many parents worry that their children will not receive the nourishment needed to get them through their day with ease.
+Summer holidays are over and new routines are underway.
+Packing lunches can be overwhelming as many parents worry that their children will not receive the nourishment needed for a day of learning.
 No need to stress.
-With a little planning and preparation, kids can be out the door with a lunch bag full of tasty, nutritious food.
+With little planning and preparation, kids can be out the door with a lunch bag full of tasty, nutritious food.
 Here are some tips to help parents simplify the lunch box challenge.

 Balancing Act

-In order to help prolong energy, enhance cognition, boost immunity and balance mood, kids need all three macronutrients in their lunch bag: protein, good fats and complex carbohydrates.
-Protein provides amino acids which are the building blocks to a healthy body.
+To prolong energy, enhance cognition, boost immunity, and balance mood, kids need all three macronutrients in their lunch bag: protein, good fats, and complex carbohydrates.
+Protein provides amino acids which are the building blocks of a healthy body.
 Good fats nourish the brain and nervous system while also supporting happy hormones, healthy immunity and proper digestion.
 Complex carbohydrates provide fuel and fiber for a full day of work and play.
 Not to mention that complex carbs such as colorful vegetables contain antioxidants and phytonutrients that work that protect cells and enhance vitality.

 Here are some examples of a balanced, healthy lunch box: